espy/hoodie-plugin-tutorial/README.md

       };
     });

-Now `hoodie.directMessages.send` can be used the same way by the admin in pocket as it can be used by the users of the app.
+Now `hoodie.directMessages.send` can be used the same way by the admin in admin-dashboard as it can be used by the users of the app.
 The only difference is that other users cannot send messages to the admin, as it's a special kind of account.

 ##### Getting and Setting Plugin Configurations

 To get / set a plugin's config, you can use `hoodieAdmin.plugin.getConfig('direct-messages')` & `hoodieAdmin.plugin.updateConfig('direct-messages', config)`. `config` is a simple object with key/value settings.

 For example, let's say you'd like to limit the message length to 140 characters.
-You'd build a corresponding form in your `pocket/index.html` with an input for a number (let's say 140), and bind this to the submit event:
+You'd build a corresponding form in your `admin-dashboard/index.html` with an input for a number (let's say 140), and bind this to the submit event:

     hoodieAdmin.plugin.updateConfig('direct-messages',
       { maxLength: valueFromInputField }